VidyaSource/website/src/_content/blog/dark-mode-nextjs-tailwindcss-react-hooks.md

 Note that you always put `dark` first when you have multiple variants like `dark:hover:bg-blue-light`.

 This is where you will spend most of your time.
-Mostly because you want to put together a Dark Mode color palette that is usable and accessible and consistent with your branding and because you want to be thorough in applying it to all your elements.
+Mostly because you want to put together a Dark Mode color palette that is usable and accessible and consistent with your branding and because you want to be thorough in applying it throughout the site.

 Just remember to [extract components](https://tailwindcss.com/docs/extracting-components) as we did above to keep things maintainable, consistent, and organized.